-On April 24, 2015, the Board of Directors authorized the purchase of up to 18,000,000 shares of common stock, primarily through open market transactions.
-The authorization is for an indefinite period of time or until terminated by the Board.
+On April 24, 2015, the Board of Directors authorized the purchase of up to 18 million shares of common stock, primarily through open market transactions.
+There were approximately 3.3 million shares remaining under the authorization on December 7, 2018, when the Board of Directors authorized the purchase of up to an additional 18 million shares.
+The authorizations are for an indefinite period of time or until terminated by the Board.